Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Accuracy Evaluation for the Phase-Based Approximation Algorithm

+To investigate the relationship between the cumulative recoil velocity $\Delta v_{r}$ and the relative error $\sigma_1$, we performed a parameter sweep analysis based on ranges defined in Table \ref{error_ana_table}.
+This table includes key parameters such as the initial orbital altitude difference $r_{s0}-r_{t0}$ the mass ratio $r_s:r_p$, and the number of TSc $n$, ensuring comprehensive and representative coverage.
+For each parameter combination, the corresponding $\Delta v_{r}$ and $\sigma_1$ values were computed and shown in Fig. \ref{error_3}.

-A quadratic function fit to the data points from Fig. \ref{error_3} yields a correlation coefficient $R^2 \geq 0.98$.
-This indicates that the cumulative recoil velocity, $[\Delta v]$, of the service spacecraft is the primary determinant of the relative error defined in Eq. (\ref{sigma_1}).
+A quadratic function fit to the data points yields a correlation coefficient $R^2 \geq 0.98$.
+This indicates that the cumulative recoil velocity, $\Delta v_{r}$ is the primary determinant of the relative error $\sigma_1$.

-Assuming an acceptable $\sigma_1$ range of $0-1.0\%$, the corresponding $[\Delta v]_{\max} = 175{\mathrm{m/s}}$ is obtained.
-Therefore, regardless of the number of target spacecraft, as long as the cumulative recoil velocity of the service spacecraft does not exceed 175 m/s, the effective range of the approximate algorithm in Eq. (\ref{fast}) can be defined by $[\Delta v]$ for a given mission:
+Assuming an acceptable $\sigma_1$ range of $0-1.0\%$, the corresponding $\Delta v_{r\max} = 170{\mathrm{m/s}}$ is obtained.
+Therefore, regardless of the number of TSc, as long as the cumulative recoil velocity of SSc does not exceed 170 m/s, the effective range of the Algorithm \ref{alg:approximate} can be defined by $\Delta v_{r}$ for a given mission:

-With the target spacecraft's orbital altitude set to $r_{t0} = 550 \mathrm{km}$, the effective ranges of $r_{s0}$, $m_s:m_p$, and $n$ derived from Eq. (\ref{simga_range}) are shown in Fig. \ref{sigma_1_fitted}.
-The effective range is represented by the region below the surface.
-Fig. \ref{sigma_1_fitted} indicates that when the total mass of the payload spacecraft is half the total mass of the service spacecraft, the effective range of $r_{s0}-r_{t0}$ fully encompasses near-Earth orbital space ($> 2000\mathrm{km}$).
-This demonstrates that if $\sigma_1 < 1\%$ is required, the calculation results from Eq. (\ref{precise}) closely approximate those from Eq. (\ref{fast}).
+With the TSc's orbital altitude set to $r_{t0} = 550 \mathrm{km}$, the effective ranges of $r_{s0}$, $m_s:m_p$, and $n$ derived from Eq. (\ref{simga_range}) are shown in Fig. \ref{sigma_1_fitted}.
+The effective range is represented by the region below the surface, indicating that when the total mass of PSc is half the total mass of the PSc, the effective range of $r_{s0}-r_{t0}$ fully encompasses near-Earth orbital space ($> 2000\mathrm{km}$).
+This demonstrates that if $\sigma_1 < 1\%$ is required, the results from Algorithm \ref{alg:approximate} closely approximate those from Algorithm \ref{alg:greedy}.